6 Examples of Using Technology in The Music Classroom

 Performance is an important aspect of music education for students who play an instrument.
 You can utilise technology at several points in their practice.
 Tuning the instrument is usually the first step in every practice session.
 Try using an app such as TonalEnergy Tuner and displaying it on your interactive whiteboard.
 You will give your class or ensemble access to a large-size digital tuner.
 They will be able to see whether they are playing out of tune.
 This is a great way to teach students how to tune their instruments.
 By using an app such as SmartMusic, you can keep tabs on your students’ practice when they are not in school.
 They can upload and submit recordings of themselves practising for you to review in the app.
 Create assignments from the music library and students will receive immediate feedback from the app as they practise.
 SmartMusic includes built-in notation tools.
 You can import, edit and create music for your students to play.
 SmartMusic is available on an annual subscription.

-There has never been a better time to use technology in the classroom.
-Music is one of the best subjects to teach with the use of technology in classrooms.
 The ideas we have presented are all very easy to put into action.
 There is nothing that requires specialist knowledge of technology or IT.
 Even if you rarely use tech at home, there is no reason not to try it out in your lessons.
 Your students will thank you for it.
 The majority of school students use apps and other forms of technology every day.
 Using this familiar technology in music education will appeal to students.
 They will learn more as the information is presented in a familiar way.
 Try out some of these ideas during the semester and let us know how it goes.